 Going further back, Frank and John’s research on the geoglyph builders and their effects on tropical forests was featured in the Amazon episode of the BBC4 documentary Unnatural Histories.
 The BBC page for this episode is here, and sections may also be available to watch on Youtube.

 In May 2017, Oli, together with Alastair Culham and Jonathan Mitchley (aka Dr M) from the School of Biological Sciences, took part in Fascination of Plants Day 2017!
-In the course of a fantastic morning spent with some great students from the Oxford Road Community School in the University’s Harris Garden, we looked at how many plants there are, what plants we use in our daily lives, and which useful plants we could find in the tropical glasshouses.
-Afterwards we took part in Botany Live, showing others what we’d learned using the livestreaming app Periscope.
-You can read Dr M’s write-up of the day here, and our Botany Live video is here.
-In July, Oli got to follow on from the Plants Day’s useful plants theme when he visited ORSA – the Oxford Road Community School’s brilliant STEM club – to run a session where the students could work out what plants they’d take to Mars.
+We looked at how many plants there are, which ones we use in our daily lives, and which could be found in the tropical glasshouses.
+You can read Dr M’s write-up of the day here, and the Botany Live video we made is here.
+In July, Oli got to continue the theme when he visited ORSA – the Oxford Road Community School’s brilliant STEM club – to run a session where the students could work out what plants they’d take to Mars.

 In May 2015, Macarena and Dr M battled horrendous weather conditions to put on the Fascination of Plants 2015 event, where 130 visiting school children were set a number of monkey puzzles about conifers like Araucaria.
 The event, which introduced the students to the wonder of plants and our research into the past of Brazil’s Araucaria forests, was a great success; you can read more about it in blog posts by Maca and Dr M, or in this article by Get Reading.